These fingerplays and preschool songs for fall will be your best friend for teaching language skills in speech therapy this autumn.

 4. Practice with rhyme builds phonological awareness.

-Many of our favorite songs and fingerplays rhyme.
+Many of these fingerplays and preschool songs for fall rhyme.
 Rhyme is an important building block for early literacy skills.
 Sing the song, point out the rhymes, and generate a few more rhymes, all the while having great fun.

 5. Build auditory memory and sequencing skills with cumulative songs and rhymes.